Extended Scalar Particle Solutions in Black String Spacetimes with Anisotropic Quintessence: Extended solutions

 with $c_{1}$ and $c_{2}$ still being arbitrary constants, distinct from those in \cref{u_far_st_1}.
 Moreover, it is important to emphasize that this solution is valid for scalar particles which are far from the event horizon and whose spectrum satisfies $2\,\epsilon^{2} - \overline{a}\, \overline{m}_{\phi}^{2} \neq 0$.
 Here, $z$ and $Q$ are defined by \cref{z_Def_1,Q_Def_1}, respectively.
 We also recall that, to obtain the above result via the relation \cref{radial-wave-function}, we used a first-order approximation of $A(x)^{-1/2}$ with respect to $N_{\scaleto{QL}{5pt}}\,\rho_{\scaleto{S}{4pt}}^{2}/\overline{a}^{3}$, in accordance with \cref{A(x)_Upper_Bound_Far}.

 For clarity, we can rewrite \cref{RWF_1_Far_EH_z} in terms of the original variable $x$.
 By doing so, we observe that

-where the constants $\overline{c}_{1}$ e $\overline{c}_{2}$ had absorbed any multiplicative factors resulting from the change of variables from $z$ back to $x$.
+where the constants $\overline{c}_{1}$ and $\overline{c}_{2}$ had absorbed any multiplicative factors resulting from the change of variables from $z$ back to $x$.
 In addition, the parameter $\lambda_{c}$ is dimensionless and acts as a characteristic \enquote{length}, defined by:

 An interesting property of the biconfluent Heun equation, defined by \cref{Biconfluent_Heun_Equation}, is that, unlike the confluent case, there is not a singularity located at $z=1$ (assuming that $z$ is the independent variable of the ODE).
 On the other hand, the BHE has singularities at $z=0$ (regular) and as $z\to\infty$ (irregular).
 These characteristics ensure the convergence of the Fuchs-Frobenius (local) solution for all $|z|<\infty$.